 Red Fort of Delhi – World Heritage Site

-The third World Heritage site of Delhi is the imposing Red Fort.
+Finally, the third of our UNESCO sites in Delhi is the imposing Red Fort.
 Located in the centre of Delhi, this imposing fortress was built in the late 17th century by the great Mughal emperor, Shah Jahan.
 It takes its name from the deep red coloured sandstone material used for the outer walls and ramparts.
 Despite having the name of “fort”, it’s really more of a palace complex, as its where the Emperors and their courts resided for the last two centuries of their rule in India.

 Unfortunately, this was a super disappointing visit for us.
 The Fort was closed for two weeks while we were in Delhi as part of the 150th anniversary of Gandhi’s birth.
 So we only managed to see the Fort from the festival outside.
 I guess we’ll just have to come back, maybe when they add another World Heritage site in Delhi!

-So there you have it – the three World Heritage Sites in Delhi!
+So there you have it – the three World Heritage monuments in Delhi.
 Quite a fascinating mix of buildings, and although we were both disappointed about not getting inside the Red Fort it just means we’ll have to go back!
 But we hope you’ve learned a lot about the heritage of Delhi, and some of the Mughal monuments in Delhi as well.